jimmybgammyknee/jimmybgammyknee.github.io/_posts/2017-03-31-jobs-and-an-ad-for-adelaide.markdown

 The Adelaide Fringe Festival is the largest in the Southern Hemisphere, and 2nd largest in the world after Edinburgh.
 Starting in mid-Feb it lasts for a month and has a massive array of acts and events.
 For me, the highlight is certainly the excess of carnival foods that are available at the Garden (aka the Garden of Unearthly Delights in the city's eastern parkland), Gluttony (at the end of Rundle Street) and the Royal Crochet Club (now on the banks of the Torrens, out the front of Adelaide Oval).

 Other than that we have the Adelaide Festival, WOMADelaide, food and wine festivals, the tour down under, you name it!

+### **10: Adelaide is fine with being Adelaide**

+I've never lived in a place who is more content with it's position in the country as Adelaide.
+Yes, its [small (population-wise)](https://en.wikipedia.org/wiki/List_of_cities_in_Australia_by_population), [has had it's ups and downs with industry](https://thewest.com.au/business/engineering/holden-to-close-adelaide-car-plant-in-oct-ng-s-1657853), and can't compete with the large cities to the east and west, but people love it.
+Adelaideans will be happy that you want to come and live in their fine city, but also couldn't care less if you didn't.

 ---